jojaquix/asquery/README.md

 ## Tables

-gitquery exposes the following tables:
+asquery exposes (for now) the following tables:

 |     Name     |                                               Columns                                               |
 |:------------:|:---------------------------------------------------------------------------------------------------:|